The Importance of Fixing Crooked Teeth

 Can Invisalign fix very crooked teeth?

 Invisalign can fix extremely crooked teeth.
 It is better at straightening more extreme misaligned bites than braces.
-Brackets that are used in braces treatment can be difficult to position when teeth are extremely crooked.
-Invisalign allows multiple phases, and is molded exactly to each patient’s bite to progressively shift their teeth into alignment.
+Brackets in braces treatment can be difficult to position when you have misaligned teeth.
+Invisalign allows multiple phases, and fits exactly to each patient’s bite to progressively shift their teeth into alignment.

 Who is not eligible for Invisalign?

 Anyone with a crooked bite is eligible to try Invisalign treatment.
-Patients who think they would struggle to wear their aligners consistently 22 hours per day may be discouraged from Invisalign and pushed towards an orthodontic treatment that is not removable.
+However, your dentist may advise against it if you think you would struggle to wear the aligners consistently 22 hours per day.
+You may need an orthodontic treatment that is not removable.

-Patients who have a hard time keeping their belongings in place, and staying organized may also be discouraged from Invisalign.
-One of the most reported issues patients report with Invisalign is that they have lost or misplaced their aligners.
+Patients who have a hard time keeping their belongings in place, and staying organized may also not be a good fit for Invisalign.
+One of the most common issues patients report with Invisalign is that they have lost or misplaced their aligners.

 Schedule a Dental Exam Today

-Dr. Moore is a highly skilled dentist who is committed to providing comprehensive, high-quality dental care.
-If you are seeking solutions for crooked teeth in Charlotte, NC, visit the Charlotte Center For Complete Dentistry.
+Dr. Moore is a highly-skilled dentist who commits to providing comprehensive dental care.
+If you are seeking options to fix crooked teeth in Charlotte, NC, visit the Charlotte Center For Complete Dentistry.